dssg/mlforpublicpolicylab/project/mcrt.md

 ## The Data
-Through our partnership, the county provided administrative data from their mental health center, jail system, police arrests, and ambulance runs, which have been loaded into a database for your project.
+Through our partnership, the county provided de-identified administrative data from their mental health center, jail system, police arrests, and ambulance runs, which have been loaded into a database for your project.
 In the database, the table `raw.jocojococlient` contains information matching records across different systems (done by JoCo).
 The `joid` column provides the resulting match id, while `source` indicates the system and column the record came from.
 The `sourceid` or `hash_sourceid` column provides the join key back into each system.
 Note that only one may be populated depending on the data type and nature of the key.

-Johnson County has provided data from several systems:
+Johnson County has provided de-identified data from several systems:
 - **JCDHE**: Johnson County Department of Health encounter data
 - **KDOC**: Kansas Dept. of Corrections (state-level), including some probation data
 - **AIMS**: Automated Information Mapping System: public jail booking information